guidefari/here_hugo/content/note/js-proxy.md

 ---
 title: "Javascript Proxy 101"
 date: 2023-06-02T05:15:29+02:00
-description: Some notes on JS proxies
+description: Someone gave me 5 minutes to do a sales pitch on the subject
 tags: [design]
 images:
   [